SmithWillSuffice/ohanga-pai/content/blog/78_normanator_disinvertigation.md

 I myself, if supreme leader, would go the whole hog and risk assassination.
 Just to prove a point.
-The point that honest workers getting paid more are _never the problem_ --- unless they are the backwards thinking miscreants who turn fascist because someone even more Cretinous told them they cannot convert their scorepoints into certificates for gold bullion that is kept under the ground.
+The point that honest workers getting paid more are _never the problem_ --- unless they are the backwards thinking miscreants who turn fascist because someone even more Cretinous told them they should desire gold but cannot convert their scorepoints into certificates for gold bullion that is kept under the ground.
 (Is it a transgression to use the word Cretin these days?
 I cannot keep up with these things.)

+**Rich c_nts:** I know I should not cuss, you cannot help yourselves.
+But you understand why I do pity you so much: you do have a moral choice, unlike a starving household.
+You can always choose to spend all your income.
+A low wage worker cannot, they always spend all their income (which is a good thing for everyone else) but not because they choose.

-Preppers: When you build your bunker for the end of the world scenario, is gold really going to be your main commodity of choice to steal?
+**Preppers:** When you build your bunker for the end of the world scenario, is gold really going to be your main commodity of choice to steal?
 What do you think the farmer who bakes your bread is going to ask in exchange for her bread?
 She is not going to waste burning energy carrying around
 <font style="color: #ffd755;">gold bars</font>.

+### Apologies

+Sorry again for no mathematics to back up the stories, and no actual _cartoon_ cartoons.
+If I can think of a good cartoon I will update this post.
+How do you draw a central banker with the end of the yield curve in his hand like a skipping rope, and an investor trying to jump rope and the banker not cooperating?
+Probably better animated, but I have no time for that, or if I do it'll have to be xkcd style.

 <table style="border-collapse: collapse; border=0;">